-Application isolation is the separation of one program or application stack from others.
-The oldest way to do this is to run your application on a separate computer, but that gets very expensive very quickly.
+Application isolation is the separation of one program or application stack from the rest of the running processes.
+The oldest way to do this is to simply run your application on a separate computer, but that gets very expensive very quickly.

 There are two main ways to tackle Application Isolation on one computer: Virtual Machines and Containers.
 They both achieve similar end results but achieve that end in differnt ways and offer different advantages / disadvantages.

 Virtual Machines are programs that act like (or emulate) another computer (Also called a “guest”) that’s running on your physical computer (The “host”).
 This is useful because a VM completely isolates programs running from the host computer.

 Here is a demonstration showing the processes inside of a VM versus a host OS